-This article will break down how to create a mobile-friendly site, tips on how to create and optimize content that adapts well to mobile platforms, and why this is increasingly important for content marketers to keep in mind.
+This article will break down how to create mobile friendly content on your website, tips on how to optimize content that adapts well to mobile platforms, and why this is increasingly important for content marketers to keep in mind.

 Why mobile is important

 When searching the web, users have the option to view the same content on multiple devices, but users are typically accessing the web through mobile devices, so optimizing your content to be mobile-friendly should be a priority.

 Users read content a lot differently on a mobile device than on a desktop.
 A webpage that is designed to be viewed on a desktop computer will be harder to read from mobile devices.